If you're aged 16–25, the Ludlow Foyer can be a great place to live!

 ESA claimant applicants may be subject to specific enquiries to determine the underlying need.

 Due to the nature of the service, we will complete a Risk and Needs Assessment with you to determine any risks and underlying needs you may have.
 This will be reviewed periodically.
 We may not be able to house you at this time if the risks score highly in terms of behaviour, substance misuse, violence and aggression or prevailing mental health problems.
 This is due to the vulnerability of other residents for who we are responsible for and have a duty to safeguard.

 You must be capable and willing to engage with Foyer staff to apply and secure work, education or training.
 You will also need to be engaged with work, work experience, education or training for a minimum of 2 days a week.
 This is integral to the offer of accommodation.
 We offer around 8 hours of support each week.
 This is not negotiable.
-Your Licence Agreement will be reviewed at least every 3 months with the manager or deputy.
 A Foyer resident may be asked to leave if there is a failure to progress an agreed support plan.

 You should aim to attend agreed 1-2-1 assessment and progression meetings with your designated support worker at the Foyer.
 Weekly workshops are mandatory if you are not working or at college.
 The Foyer is involved with the local community and therefore you must be willing to engage with occasional volunteering both inside the Foyer and outside.

 We appreciate that additional support may be required from time to time with agencies such as the Community Substance Misuse team, CMHT, CAMHS, Probation services, Youth Offending or Social workers/Personal Advisor.

 Your landlord is Connexus Homes Ltd. Weekly rent and service charge are your responsibility.
 Rent arrears which accrue will not be tolerated.